clusternet/website/content/en/docs/configuration/auto-recover-childcluster-changes.md

 ---
-title: "Recover All Changes Happens in Child Clusters."
+title: "Recover All Changes Happens in Child Clusters"
 description: "This helps rollback unexpected operations (like deleting, updating) that occurred solely inside a child cluster."
 date: 2023-03-21
 draft: false